Find Grad Schools

 163 Yearly Graduations

 Concordia University, Irvine comes in at #17 on our list of the most popular colleges offering master's degrees in curriculum.
 Each year, around 4,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $40,510 per year, while in-state graduate students, on average, pay $8,630 per year.
+The average in-state tuition for full-time undergraduates is $39,330 per year, while in-state graduate students, on average, pay $8,528 per year.
 During the most recent year for which we have data, 163 people received their master's degree in curriculum from Concordia University, Irvine.
-Of these students, 87% were women and 48% were members of underrepresented racial-ethnic groups.
-Data shows that Concordia University, Irvine graduates that hold this degree go on to make a median salary of $55,178.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #17